 A continuation of the previous section of the course.
 In this video, I will help you understand how to create a weathering palette based on your environment scheme and the effects an environment has on the subjects that dwell within.

 V6: Design Theory 4: The Importance of Surface Finish Variation and Mottling

-In this portion of the course, I will give instruction on the two most important elements to consider when trying to achieve realistic effects and finishes.
+In this portion of the course, I will instruct on the two most important elements to consider when achieving realistic effects and finishes.